 The addition of uncertainty broadening can also be thought of as two distributions - the Taurid distribution and a model resonant feature - each composed of many individual Gaussians instead of many individual points (delta functions).
 This convolution is dealt with numerically by creating a histogram Gaussian to represent each point.
-Each Gaussian histogram meteoroid is defined from -4σ to $+4\sigma$, with steps of 0.04 AU (approximately the expected width of the resonance feature): thus, each meteoroid will cover a different number of bins depending on its corresponding uncertainty.
+Each Gaussian histogram meteoroid is defined from $-4\sigma$ to $+4\sigma$ , with steps of 0.04 au (approximately the expected width of the resonance feature): thus, each meteoroid will cover a different number of bins depending on its corresponding uncertainty.
 The standard Gaussian formula is used:

-$$G = \frac{1}{\sigma\sqrt{2\pi}}exp - (\frac{z^2}{2\sigma^2})$$ where z defines the size of the region covered by the Gaussian meteor in semi-major axis $(-4\sigma \text{ to } +4\sigma)$.
-By adding these Gaussian-broadened meteoroids we achieve a histogram of the semi-major axis distribution similar to that seen in Figure 12, but in which each meteoroid is fractionally split over several bins.
+$$G = \frac{1}{\sigma\sqrt{2\pi}}\exp\left(\frac{z^2}{2\sigma^2}\right),\,$$ where z defines the size of the region covered by the Gaussian meteor in semimajor axis $(-4\sigma \text{ to } + 4\sigma)$ .
+By adding these Gaussian-broadened meteoroids we achieve a histogram of the semimajor axis distribution similar to that seen in Fig. 12, but in which each meteoroid is fractionally split over several bins.
 We scale the resulting distribution in situations where the peak of the convolved distribution exceeds the peak of the original CMOR distribution.
-This is to ensure that the statistics remain comparable (to allow the standard deviation for the original dataset variations to be used: see Section 9.1).
+This is to ensure that the statistics remain comparable (to allow the standard deviation for the original data set variations to be used: see Section 9.1).

-Figure 17 shows a representative model resonant feature peak of 200 meteoroids (2.5%) randomly selected from the model Gaussian, and the complete distribution achieved by the addition of the fictitious resonant feature meteors to the Taurid dataset.
-Uncertainties are now applied to the combined dataset of Figure 17(b).
-We then determind whether the peak is statistically significant on application of uncertainty broadening.
+Fig. 17 shows a representative model resonant feature peak of 200 meteoroids (2.5 per cent) randomly selected from the model Gaussian, and the complete distribution achieved by the addition of the fictitious resonant feature meteors to the Taurid data set.
+Uncertainties are now applied to the combined data set of Fig. 17(b).
+We then determine whether the peak is statistically significant on application of uncertainty broadening.
 We can then vary the percentage or number of meteors in the swarm, which is unknown.
-We can also reduce the applied uncertainties by applying a fractional multiplication factor to the orbital uncertainties in the CMOR dataset.
+We can also reduce the applied uncertainties by applying a fractional multiplication factor to the orbital uncertainties in the CMOR data set.